Stovetop Espresso Brewing Tutorial

 Heat the Stovetop Espresso Maker

-#5 When Coffee Finishes Brewing, Remove From Heat and Serve
+#5 When the Coffee Finishes Brewing, Remove it From Heat and Serve

-When the coffee has completed the brew cycle and is in the top chamber, turn off the heat, and serve the coffee.
+When the coffee has completed the brew cycle and is in the top chamber, turn off the heat and serve it.
 Below are some photos showing a brew cycle in progress.
 Ideally, you would want to keep the lid down during brewing.

 espresso before extraction